Sónia Rocha: Research networks, scientific service and scientific outreach

-Rocha's funding portfolio includes a Wellcome Trust Collaborative Award in Science, for which she is lead (2017–2022) and significant further PI funding from CRUK, the MRC, the AICR, the Royal Society and BBSRC equipment funding as part of multi-disciplinary applications.
+Rocha's funding portfolio includes a Wellcome Trust Collaborative Award in Science, for which she was lead (2017–2022) and significant further PI funding from CRUK, the MRC, the AICR, the Royal Society and BBSRC equipment funding as part of multi-disciplinary applications.

-Through her international research group, Rocha has supported the research training of many staff and students, graduating 11 PhD students as of 2019.
+Through her international research group, Rocha has supported the research training of many staff and students, graduating 17 PhD students as of 2025, 11 as primary supervisor.
 She is active in the promotion of science and research to policy makers and the wider scientific community, as evidenced by her position on several committees, including (2019–present) co-chair of the organising committee for the Genes and Cancer meeting, chair of the organising committee for the UK and Ireland NF-kappaB and IKK workshop 2019.
 (2019–present chair of the LIFE_16 Molecular and Cellular Biology panel, Finnish Science Academy), 2018–present external reviewer for Newcastle University Tenure Track Fellows.
-Faculty of Medicine, 2018–present member of the Biomedicines editorial board, 2018–present member of the evaluation team for “Fundacion La Caixa” grants, 2017–present member of the editorial advisory board for FEBS Journal, 2017–present.
+Faculty of Medicine, 2018–present member of the Biomedicines editorial board, 2018–present member of the evaluation team for "Fundacion La Caixa" grants, 2017–present member of the editorial advisory board for FEBS Journal, 2017–present.
 Member of the North West Cancer Research Centre executive committee, 2017–2018 member of the Health and Science, Molecular and cellular Biology panel, Finnish Science Academy.
 Since 2016, she has been a member of the Henry Dale Fellowship panel Wellcome Trust, was a member of the CRUK travel award panel (2016–2019) and between 2015 and present is a member of the academic editorial board, Scientific Reports.
 Between 2015 and 2018 she was a member of the Breast Cancer Now scientific advisory board, and between 2013 and 2017. was the head of the SLS University of Dundee MRC PhD programme.
 Since 2013 she has been a member of the academic editorial board of the open-access journal PLOS One.
 Since 2008, she has been a member of the editorial advisory board of the Biochemical Journal.